ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 Topics covered in this series:

-- Validate client certificates in Azure API Management
+- Validate client certificates in API Management
-- Using mTLS with an Azure Application Gateway and API Management
+- Validate client certificates in API Management when its behind an Application Gateway
 - Connection to backends using client certificates
 - Deploying client certificates in Key Vault with Azure Pipeline 1/2
 - Deploying client certificates in Key Vault with Azure Pipeline 2/2